 and then start moving everything into those folders.
 I start at the most recent and start moving.
 If an email doesn’t have a folder it belongs to BUT it’s still important then make a “Misc important” folder for those emails.
 If something is unimportant and/or no longer useful then delete it.

-Next go through and unsubscribe
+Next go through and unsubscribe for phone organizing

 Something that is very important to digital organization is to unsubscribe from emails or text messages that you don’t want anymore.
 Did you sign up for a emails to get a discount code from a toy company for your nephew for Christmas?
 Then it’s probably time to hit that unsubscribe button.